HanXHX/ansible-nginx/doc/ssl.md

 - `dest_cert`: remote path where certificate is located
 - `dest_key`: remote path where key is located

 Note: `name` is used to deploy key/cert.
 With defaults values dans `name` = "foo", key is -> /etc/nginx/ssl/foo/foo.key

 Tips
 ----

 Deploying key/cert is not mandatory with this role.
 You can manage it in other place ([letsencrypt](https://letsencrypt.org/)? :)).
 You just need to set `dest_cert` and `dest_key`!

-If you set all, you can deploy your key everywhere with wanted data!

 Diffie-Hellman
 --------------